 \end{problem}

-In particular, this means beating the Kim--Sarnak bounds \cite[Appendix 2]{kim2003functoriality} for almost all levels $q$.
+This would mean beating the Kim--Sarnak bounds \cite[Appendix 2]{kim2003functoriality} for almost all levels $q$.

-Indeed, such a density theorem with averaging over the levels could be combined with fixed-level \emph{large sieve inequalities} for exceptional Maass forms, which come up in the dispersion method \cite{deshouillers1982kloosterman,drappeau2017sums,pascadi2024large} (these are similar to density theorems, but incorporate additional information about the orthogonality of coefficients, which is useful in bounding multilinear forms of Kloosterman sums)\footnote{There exist large sieve inequalities for exceptional Maass forms which use averaging over levels (see \cite[Theorems 6, 7]{deshouillers1982kloosterman}, \cite{watt1995kloosterman}), but the same techniques do not seem to apply to proving density theorems with averaging over levels.}.
-This would automatically improve several results which currently rely on the pointwise bounds of Kim--Sarnak \cite{topacogullari2018shifted,de2020niveau,drappeau2023one,pascadi2024large,lichtman2023primes}.
+Indeed, such a density theorem with averaging over the levels could be combined with fixed-level \emph{large sieve inequalities} for exceptional Maass forms, which arise in the dispersion method \cite{deshouillers1982kloosterman,drappeau2017sums,pascadi2026large} (these are similar to density theorems, but incorporate additional information about the orthogonality of coefficients, which is useful in bounding multilinear forms of Kloosterman sums)\footnote{There exist large sieve inequalities for exceptional Maass forms which use averaging over levels (see \cite[Theorems 6, 7]{deshouillers1982kloosterman}, \cite{watt1995kloosterman}), but the same techniques do not seem to apply to proving density theorems with averaging over levels.}.
+This would automatically improve several results which currently rely on the pointwise bounds of Kim--Sarnak \cite{topacogullari2018shifted,de2020niveau,drappeau2023one,lichtman2023primes}.
 We note that for the results at finite places $v$, the dependency of the implied constant on $v$ can be important in applications.

 \begin{remark} Building on the techniques in \cite{luo1999generalized,blomer2011ramanujan}, it should be possible to extend our results to arbitrary number fields.
-Using explicit descriptions of the ramified local parameters of Rankin--Selberg $L$-functions as in \cite{rudnick1996zeros}, it may also be possible to prove corresponding results at ramified places $v$. \end{remark}
+Using explicit descriptions of ramified local parameters of Rankin--Selberg $L$-functions as in \cite{rudnick1996zeros}, it might also be possible to prove corresponding results at ramified places $v$. \end{remark}